ozfortress/tf2-livelogs/sourcemod/readme.txt

     If you are running another plugin that enables logging using 'log on' at some point, this can be disabled if you wish.
 However, you can still leave it on so that fresh log files are created in your server's log directory for new matches, if you choose to.

     Setting this convar to "1" will use 'log on'.
-S
+Setting it to "0" will not use 'log on' on match start.

 livelogs_name - The name that is displayed on the livelogs webpage for logs from your server.